danielsularea/lily.work/2d2a94d44f143235a1463194888ee1f6ecaee75b/_posts/2020-01-21-angellist-company-profiles.md

 </figure>

 ### Rebuilt fundamentals
 The People and Funding pages made up the core of the profile and saw their first update in 4 years.
-This redesign largely solves UX issues with the way information was represented so that it addresses the questions job seekers have.
+This redesign largely solves UX issues with the way information are represented so that it addresses the questions job seekers have.

-In particular, people cards offer more upfront detail into their background and funding history follows a more apparent timeline.
+In particular, the people cards now offer more upfront detail into their background and funding history follows a more apparent timeline.

 <picture>
   <source srcset="/assets/img/{{ page.imgfolder }}/pages.webp" type="image/webp" />